An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Quantum Linear Systems and the Implementation of the Solver

-for some positive integer $l$.
+Suppose we have access to the gate $U$; then it is clear that $U^l \ket{v_j} = e^{2\pi i \theta_j l} \ket{v_j}$ for some positive integer $l$.
 QPE requires a submodule called quantum Fourier transform (QFT).
-QFT maps

-where $\vec{j}$ has $n_c$ qubits and $\omega = e^{2\pi i /(2^{n_c})}$.
-Intuitively, $\vec{j}$ can be considered as binary number $\vec{j} = j_1j_2\dots j_{n_c}$ such that $j_{l} \in \{0,1\}$ and QFT transforms this binary number from a state to the phases of bases in different precision.
-So, on the contrary, if we apply the inverse of the QFT operator, denoted by $QFT^{\dagger}$, the phase value becomes a state, and we can measure the state to obtain the phase value in the binary representation.
+QFT maps where $\vec{j}$ has $n_c$ bits and $\omega = e^{2\pi i /(2^{n_c})}$.
+Intuitively, $\vec{j}$ can be considered as binary number $\vec{j} = j_1j_2\dots j_{n_c}$ such that $j_{l} \in \{0,1\}$ and QFT transforms this binary number from a state to the phases of bases in different accuracy.
+So, on~the contrary, if~we apply the inverse of the QFT operator, denoted by $QFT^{\dagger}$, the~phase value becomes a state, and~we can measure the state to obtain the phase value in the binary~representation.